Food self-sufficiency improbable; worries Chinese leaders

 The increasing reliance on imported food items has prompted concerns among Chinese officials as the disruptions in food supply could lead to domestic unrest, said Zongyuan Zoe Liu, a senior fellow at the New York-based Council on Foreign Relations.
 “Since 1949, Chinese Communist Party leaders and policymakers have consistently prioritized food security as an indispensable prerequisite to maintaining power,” she said.

-Tim Benton, a professor at the University of Leeds, said the Russia-Ukraine war has shaken the core ability of the authoritarian Chinese government— to ensure food security.
+Tim Benton, professor at the University of Leeds, said the Russia-Ukraine war has shaken the core ability of the authoritarian Chinese government— to ensure food security.
 The food exports were disrupted after Russia invaded Ukraine, thus posing serious threats to food supplies to the Chinese.
 “This basic issue that they are frightened of food insecurity and they don’t want to rely on the market.
 A country like China is very nervous about being held to ransom,” he said.

 The International Food Policy Research Institute (IFPRI) had warned China of the ill consequences of climate change, causing an 8 percent decline in the output of three main crops—rice, wheat and corn—by 2030 despite corrective measures.
 Water shortage and severe heatwaves are going to exacerbate China’s food security problems, said Hongzhou Zhang, a research fellow at Singapore-based S Rajaratnam School of International Studies.
 He said “Extreme climate events are expected to occur with increasing frequency in China, jeopardising its food security plan.”